Articles and Papers on Emotive-Cognitive Embodied Narrative Therapy (E-CENT)

 Plan to launch an Online Journal of Emotive-Cognitive Embodied Narrative Therapy (E-CENT)

-Over the past five years, we have demonstrated beyond all reasonable doubt that Emotive-Cognitive Embodied Narrative Therapy (E-CENT) is a distinct form of counselling and psychotherapy, which integrates some of the most helpful models that were bequeathed to us by, among others, Sigmund Freud, the Object Relations school, Bowlby and Ainsworth’s Attachment Theory, Eric Berne’s Parent-Adult-Child model, Albert Ellis’s ABC model, some elements of moral philosophy and Zen Buddhism, and others.
+Over the past ten years, we have demonstrated beyond all reasonable doubt that Emotive-Cognitive Embodied Narrative Therapy (E-CENT) is a distinct form of counselling and psychotherapy, which integrates some of the most helpful models that were bequeathed to us by, among others, Sigmund Freud, the Object Relations school, Bowlby and Ainsworth’s Attachment Theory, Eric Berne’s Parent-Adult-Child model, some elements of moral philosophy and Zen Buddhism, and others.

 Our next goal is to seek collaborators who want to take this work forward in the form of creating The Online Journal of E-CENT Counselling.